Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 Managing and sharing these updates doesn't have to be a headache.
 Tools like Featurebase make writing release notes a child's play and help engage your users with automated emails and in-app popups.

-Start publishing changelogs with Featurebase for free →
+✨ Start publishing release notes with Featurebase for free →